Bracket Clock Repair and Restoration Services in London

 For more general clock repair information click here.

 We also have the skills and expertise to take on any restoration work if it is required - bracket clocks often have damaged or worn cases due to their complex construction and delicate filigree sections.
-We work with an expert furniture restorer who can lovingly bring wooden cases back to life while taking great care to keep the character that makes these objects so beautiful.
+We work with an expert furniture restorer who can lovingly bring wooden cases back to life while taking great care to keep the character that makes these objects so beautiful, be it deep ebony or delicate tortoiseshell veneer.

 We are experienced working with clocks from all ages and any complexity, from a 20th-century timepiece to a complicated grande sonnerie; get in touch with us as repair is almost always possible.